 Fall has arrived and that means roasts, soups, stews, and other fall flavors!
-A great alternative to red meat is a pork loin.
+I love a roast but typically only would make them on Sunday’s when I had the time.
 Weeknight dinners need to be quick and that’s where the Instant Pot comes in!
 This Instant Pot Pork Loin recipe is easy, healthy, and delicious!
-Simple ingredients and not a lot of prep work means this recipe will definitely be going into rotation in our house.
+Simple ingredients and not a lot of prep work means this pork loin recipe is one of my go to dinners!

 Instant Pot Pork Loin Roast

-Pork Loin Roast isn’t the same as Pork Tenderloin.
+Pork Loin is not the same as Pork Tenderloin.
 The loin is a thicker cut with more fat on top (called a fat cap).
 Pork tenderloin is a much thinner and leaner cut and tends to dry out more quickly.
 Both are good sources of lean protein.The times in this recipe are specifically for Instant Pot Pork Loin, not for Instant Pot Pork Tenderloin!

 What I love about the Instant Pot, besides how quickly you can cook just about everything, is that it is one pot cooking.
 You can brown the meat, pressure cook, and then use the sauté function again at the end to make a quick and easy sauce.
 Serve it with a vegetable or salad and dinner is served!

 Looking for more Instant Pot recipes?
-Check out these recipes:
+Check out some of my family’s other favorites:

 Join our Facebook Community The Healthy Instant Pot!